top of page

 Virtual Cohort Facilitators (3):

-Clam – Zoe Irish, WA State Dept. of Transportation (WSDOT)
+Beaver – Zoe Irish, WA State Department of Transportation (WSDOT)

 Octopus – Jennifer Horwitz, Whatcom County Dispute Resolution Center